pmonks/alfresco-cloud-sample-grails/README.md

 A sample Grails application that runs against the Alfresco Cloud.
 The primary purpose of this app is to demonstrate the OAuth2 flow end-to-end.

+This package includes two copies of the app - one ("direct") that handles the OAuth and API flows itself via direct HTTP calls, and a second ("spring-social-alfresco") that instead uses the spring-social-alfresco library.

 Author
 ------
 Peter Monks (pmonks@gmail.com)